-Next, you'll test your new attribute by using it in a query.
+Next, you'll test your new attribute by using it in a report.

-To create a query using your standard calculated attribute
+To create a report using your standard calculated attribute

-- In a new query using the Support: Tickets dataset, add the metric Tickets.
+- In a new report using the Support: Tickets dataset, add the metric Tickets.

 - In the Rows panel, click Add.